pierrelux/rlbook/dp.md

 \end{cases}
 $$

 By expressing the harvest rate as a random variable, we mean to capture the fact that harvesting is a not completely under our control: we might obtain more or less what we had intended to.
-Furthermore, we generalize the population dynamics to the stochastic cse via:
+Furthermore, we generalize the population dynamics to the stochastic case via:

 $$

 x_{t+1} = x_t + r_tx_t(1 - x_t/K) - h_tx_t